AppScale: AppScale ATS

 AppScale ATS (formerly Eucalyptus) is a managed hybrid cloud infrastructure software that emulates the core AWS APIs.
 AppScale ATS implements AWS-compatible cloud services over dedicated infrastructure, providing a dedicated private AWS region.
 ATS enables the creation of cost-effective and flexible AWS hybrid cloud environments with a seamless experience for developers and workloads across public and private resources.
 No special-purpose hardware or unorthodox operating system configurations are required and the entire software stack utilizes open-sourced components.
 The software is primarily used by enterprises and government agencies to place data and compute in specific geographies (for compliance) or close to data sources (for latency).

 AppScale GTS

-AppScale GTS is an open-source serverless computing platform that automatically deploys and scales unmodified Google App Engine applications over public and private clouds, as well as on-premises clusters.
-AppScale is modeled on the App Engine APIs and has support for Go, Java, PHP, and Python applications.
+AppScale GTS is an open-source serverless computing platform that automatically deploys and scales unmodified Google App Engine applications over public and private clouds and on-premises clusters.
+AppScale is modeled on the App Engine APIs and supports Go, Java, PHP, and Python applications.

-The goal of AppScale is to provide developers with a rapid, API-driven development platform that can run applications on any cloud infrastructure.
-AppScale decouples app logic from its service ecosystem to give developers and cloud administrators control over app deployment, data storage, resource use, backup and migration.
+The platform has a rapid API-driven development environment that can run applications on any cloud infrastructure.
+It decouples app logic from its service ecosystem, allowing better control over app deployment, data storage, resource use, backup, migration, service discovery, load-balancing, fault-tolerance, and auto-scaling.

-The platform allows developers to focus on the business logic of building scalable applications, freeing them from the need to concentrate on deployment and scaling logic.
-AppScale decouples app logic from its service ecosystem to give developers and cloud administrators control over app deployment, data storage, resource use, backup, and migration.

-AppScale includes high-level APIs for persistence, asynchronous execution, distributed memory cache, user authentication, and more.
-It handles service discovery, load-balancing, fault-tolerance, and auto-scaling.
-It also allows IT operations and cloud administrators to provide a consistent, tunable environment for running and maintaining apps on multiple cloud infrastructures.

 AppScale was developed and maintained by AppScale Systems, Inc., based in Santa Barbara, California, and Google.